athomic80/Hollywood-Movies-using-R-and-Power-BI/README.md

 ---

+## 🚀 How to Explore
+Check out the Power BI Dashboard:
+[Link to Power BI Dashboard](

+Access the Excel Workbook: The processed dataset can be found in the repository.

+---

 ## 🤵🏽 Professional Skills Used
 #### 🔍 Attention to Detail
   - Ensured accuracy during data cleaning and transformation in R.